 The campus planning process is designed to ensure the University's facilities, grounds, and infrastructure continually align with its programs' current operations as well as its future aspirational needs.
 The process was developed with input from 300+ persons over an 18-month period representing the academic, research, student life, athletics, healthcare, administrative, support, and service communities.

-The overall process is driven by program, or "unit" needs.
+The overall process is driven by program, or "unit," needs.
 Its sequence of events informs facility professionals as to the best use and management of current facilities balanced by the need to modernize, replace, and/or create new.
 The master planning process translates needs into physical form, thus creating the campus improvement and development plans.

 The University of Iowa has established a comprehensive campus planning process that is driven by all academic, research, outreach, student life, patient care, and campus service programs.
-The foundation to the process is that the unit (college) planning drives the space planning, master planning, and campus development plans.
+The foundation of the process is that the unit (college) planning drives the space planning, master planning, and campus development plans.